Lodging Type: Hotel

 The conference centre, on the top floor, is equipped with audio-visual equipment, and has an IT team on hand to offer support.
 The Konso Hall can accommodate 250 pax; The Gudumale and Tutifela function rooms can accommodate 50 pax.
 The food and beverage team organise the refreshments required at conferences and other events.
 Burquito Day Spa has a Jacuzzi, steam room and sauna, and offers massage.
 The swimming pool is surrounded by sunbeds.
 The hotel also has a car park, and CCTV security.

-To request availability / quotation, add South Star International Hotel, Hawassa, to your list.
+To find out more, or request a quotation, add South Star International Hotel, Hawassa, to your list of favourites.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...